Paul Smith (clergy)

 Paul Smith (born September 20, 1935) is an American Presbyterian minister, mediator and civil rights activist known for creating multi-racial churches in Buffalo, St. Louis, Atlanta and Brooklyn, NY.
 Smith has been active in the civil rights movement since the 1950s.
 He has been an administrator, faculty member and trustee at seminaries and universities in St. Louis, Atlanta and New York City.
 He has served as a mediator and multicultural consultant to corporations and the government and has been active in organizations like the Urban League.

 Early life and education

 Smith was born and raised in South Bend, Indiana.
 He was one of five children in a middle-class family.
 Smith went to integrated local schools and describes South Bend in the 1930-40s as racially moderate and multi-cultural.
 In 1952, Smith went south to attend Talladega College in Alabama.
 He earned an A.B. degree in Psychology and Religion in 1957.

 In 1960, he married Frances Pitts, whom he had met at Talladega.
-Smith received his first seminary degree at Hartford Theological Seminary in Connecticut that same year, and in 1978, he earned a Doctor of Ministry in Sociology and Religion at Eden Theological Seminary in Missouri.
+Smith received his first seminary degree at Hartford Theological Seminary in that same year, and in 1978, he earned a Doctor of Ministry in Sociology and Religion at Eden Theological Seminary in Missouri.
 His dissertation focused on relations between black and Jewish college students.